MCP runtime authorization

 Read-only by default

 Allow all read operations (list, get, search) without approval.
-Require explicit authorization for writes (create, update, delete).
+Require explicit approval for writes (create, update, delete).
 This matches the principle of least privilege.

 Sensitive path blocking